JesseEsquivel/MDATP/Scripts/Migrations/McAfee/ReadMe.md

 10.10.10.0/24                    | C:\Program Files\Java\15\java.exe          | EITHER

 ### The "Direction" Column
 lastly the direction column which will also need to be sanitized.
 The reason is that it may have some values that the -Direction switch does not accept.
-Some of these unacceptable values are listed below and will need to be replaced with values that the -Program switch will accept.
+Some of these unacceptable values are listed below and will need to be replaced with values that the -Direction switch will accept.
 Same story as the Remote Address column.

 Remote Address                   | Program                                    | Direction
 | :--- | :--- | :---